zhouxuanxiao/zhouxuanxiao.github.io/README.md

 ## Participated/Supervised Projects
 - Open Fund of State Key Laboratory of Remote Sensing Science (Grant No.OFSLRSS202108): "*Three-dimensional morphology and abundance characteristics of rocks on the Martian surface*", 2021.8-2023.12，Participant

-- Site Selection for International Lunar Research Station (ILRS), 2020-，Participant

-- Site Selection of the FASTA array, 2021-，Participant
+- Site Selection for International Lunar Research Station (ILRS), 2020- / Site Selection of the FASTA array, 2021- ，Participant

-- Scientific Innovation Practice Project of Postgraduates of Chang’an University (Grant.
-300103002089): "Object-oriented multi-scale segmentation and feature analysis of crystalline rock optical images", 2019.4-2019.11, Principal Investigator
+- Scientific Innovation Practice Project of Postgraduates of Chang’an University (Grant No.300103002089): "Object-oriented multi-scale segmentation and feature analysis of crystalline rock optical images", 2019.4-2019.11, Principal Investigator

 -	Shaanxi Provincial Natural Science Foundation Project (No.300102279205): "*Research on Digitally Carved Rock Valley Based on Point Cloud Data: Taking Maoxiang in Northern Shaanxi as an Example*", 2019.1-2020.12, Participant